 - 2 large eggs

-- 1 teaspoon pure vanilla bean paste (substitute an equal amount of pure vanilla extract for the paste!)
+- 1 teaspoon pure vanilla bean paste

 - 3 tablespoons freshly brewed coffee, at room temperature

 - 1-2 tablespoons black food coloring

 - one 7-ounce jar marshmallow creme (aka fluff!)

 - 2 tablespoons unsalted butter, at room temperature

 - 1/2 cup confectioners' sugar

 - 2 ounces semi-sweet chocolate, melted and slightly cooled